AshGovender/ENG/README.md

 Backorder reports, Sales Reports (Qlikview and SAP)

 ## Results
 The backorder investigation identified various reasons for backorders across the value chain.
 This included issues with forecasting and sales, as well as production related issues for certain process streams, stock health issues, lead time issues, production complexities.
 Mitigation measures were put in place such as capacity and manpower increases in certain sections, forecast accuracy improvements, re-adjustment of stock health monitoring tool zones, lead time adjustments, recipe formulation changes and product cycle time improvements.
-Overall loss of sales revenue reduces by 15% compared to the benchmark year and ultimately increased capacity in pivotal process streams.
+Overall loss of sales revenue reduced by 15% compared to the benchmark year and ultimately increased capacity in pivotal process streams.

 ## Python libraries
 PyPI(pymsavis) for MSA ,scipy(stats) for capability analysis & hypothesis testing & SPC, matplotlib, seaborne, Pandas, Numpy etc.